Fujichrome Provia 400F Expired Film Review

 Provia 400F is the second generation of the Provia 400 fast slide film series with a finer grain — an RMS granularity of 13, compared to 15 for the original.
 It is the second-to-last Fujifilm innovation in this line.

-The final iteration in the series is Fujichrome Provia 400X, which has been discontinued in 2013, along with dozens of other stocks the company axed semi-recently.
+The final iteration in the series is Fujichrome Provia 400X, which was discontinued in 2013, along with dozens of other stocks the company axed semi-recently.
 The 400F was discontinued in 2006.

 Provia 400F with Voigtländer Vitessa L3 on a semi-overcast day.